2Shad/AWS-Networking-VPC/README.md

 ## What is NACL?
 Network ACLs: An optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of your subnets.

 ![VPC](VPC.png)

+- Create VPC.
+(IPv4 CIDR 10.0.0.0/16)
+- Create an Internet Gateway, and attach it to our VPC.
+- Create a Public and Private subnets. (example 10.0.1.0/24, 10.0.2.0/24)
+- Create a route tables for each subnets, associate them to their respective subnets.
+- For the public Route Table, allow Internet Gateway access from anywhere.

+### Setup The 2-Tier infrastructure using the two subnets
+#### For App instance:
+- Create The App VM using the Our App AMI.
+- Select our Created VPC and the public subnet, also enable assignment of a Public IP.
+- Create a security group, where everyone is allowed HTTP port, and My-IP is allowed SSH port.

+#### For DB instance:
+- Create The DB VM using the Our DB AMI.
+- Select our Created VPC and the private subnet, also disable assignment of a Public IP.
+- Create a security group, where only the private subnet is allowed to access port 27017.

+SSH into the app instance, and attach the DB using it's private IP.
+Now your if you go to your App IP, you should see the app, and if you go to /posts, you should be able to see the Recent posts, meaning that the DB is connected properly.